• Skip to primary navigation

 • Baro — Latin restaurant serving delicious cocktails at 485 King Street West

-• 360 Restaurant — a unique dining experience at the CN Tower where Canadian wine and cuisine is served in a rotating dining room offering bird’s-eye views of Toronto
+• 360 The Restaurant at CN Tower — A unique dining experience at the CN Tower where Canadian wine and cuisine are served in a rotating dining room offering bird’s-eye views of Toronto

 Toronto Food Tours

-• Kensington Market Food Tour — Explore Toronto’s most internationally diverse food scene with six samples of such global dishes as Tibetan momos and Jamaican patties.
+• Chopsticks+Forks Kensington Market International Food Tour — Explore Toronto’s most internationally diverse food scene with six samples of such global dishes as Tibetan momos, indigenous frybread, and Jamaican patties in coco bread.
 Tours run Saturdays and Sundays only.
+Vegetarian options are available.

 The Red Rapture ice cream cone from Sweet Jesus in Toronto, Ontario, Canada